-Children should dismount before entering the school grounds and push their bikes up the side path located at the far right side of the road by the castle boundary.
-Children should not cycle up the road leading to the swimming pool and front of the school building.
+Children should dismount before entering the school grounds and push their bikes through the playground.
 It is mandatory that all children wear a bike helmet when riding their bike or scooter to school.
 There should be no cycling in the school grounds during or after school hours.
-The old high school bus park at the bottom of the hill is the preferred parking area.
-In the morning the school buses will require access around the car park so it is imperative that parents only park if necessary.